How do I know my financial advisor is doing the right thing?

 Mistake #4: Not harvesting losses

 Unlike “selling your losers” in an attempt to avoid what may be perceived as a bad asset class, tax-loss harvesting maintains your allocation to each asset class consistent with your overall asset allocation and rebalancing goals.
-In 2015, we generated tax savings of 3.2% of portfolio value for our average client through a combination of daily tax-loss harvesting and direct indexing.

 You are likely missing out on significant improvements to your long term, after tax results if your advisor is taking an ad-hoc or year-end approach to tax-loss harvesting.